NervanaSystems/ngraph-python/README.md

   while leaving common use cases easy.
 We demonstrate this with MLP, convolutional, and RNN network examples on MNIST, CIFAR10, and Penn Treebank datasets.
-- The TensorFlow importer allows users to import existing tensorflow graphs and execute them using Nervana Graph transformers/runtimes.
+- The TensorFlow importer allows users to import existing tensorflow graphs and execute them using nGraph library transformers/runtimes.
 This importer currently only supports a subset of the TensorFlow API, but this will be expanded over time.

-### Nervana Graph API
+### nGraph library API
-- The Nervana Graph API consists of a collection of graph building functions all exposed in the `ngraph` module/namespace. (eg: `ngraph.sum(...)`)
+- The nGraph library API consists of a collection of graph building functions all exposed in the `ngraph` module/namespace. (eg: `ngraph.sum(...)`)
 - We include walkthrough examples to use this API for logistic regression and multilayer perceptron classification of MNIST digit images.